OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 # It's not as difficult as you might think!

-There are simple steps you can take today
+## Simple approach you can apply today

--   Choose descriptive names for variables and functions
+-   Choose descriptive names.
--   Avoid nested logic (for/if/else)
+-   Avoid nested logic (`for`/`if`/`else`).
--   Reduce the size of functions' parameter lists
+-   Reduce the size of functions'parameter lists.
--   Break long functions into smaller functions
+-   Break long functions into smaller functions.
--   Follow a style guide
+-   Follow a style guide.

+By keeping these in mind as you code, you can make your software a lot better already.

-# Code Smells
+## Code Smells

 There are many ways to write good software.